throwaway96/downgr8/README.md

 accessing expert mode has been removed.
 So far, little to no provision has been made for novice users.

+**Note that this tool requires you to already have root access on your TV.**

 ## Warning